 With over 800 undergraduates undertaking a broad range of BSc and MSci courses, 200 MSc students and 150 PhD students, the Department is one of the largest in the UK.

 Over 30 nationalities are represented in our Undergraduate student body.
 Coming from a number of academic backgrounds, A-level, IB, and other international educational programmes, all of our admitted students will have in common their excellent mathematical scores from their previous schools.
 We look forward to welcoming each incoming class, students learning from each other, sharing in their diversity, knowledge and experiences.

 Starting from the first year, students will study under top researchers, and also take part in small research projects of their own.
 Additionally, studying at Imperial, students will be immersed in a centre of scientific research and be able to attend public lectures and events taking place across the campus, further expanding their knowledge and solidifying the importance of their subject area in the world today.

 The programme for your first year and a large part of your second year consists of core material that we regard as an essential foundation for further study.
-You will start specialising in your second year through optional modules, and in your third year you have a free choice from a wide range of courses, currently students choose eight from over forty optional modules - one of the widest selections in the UK, if not the world.
-Modules may change slightly depending on the year, but some that have been on offer in the past include: Mathematical Finance; Chaos and Fractals; Mathematical Biology 1: Molecular Topology and Stereochemistry; Special Relativity and Electromagnetism; Introduction to Geophysical Fluid Dynamics; Algebraic Combinatorics; Geometry of Curves and Surfaces; Games, Risks and Decisions; Survival Models and Actuarial Applications; amongst many others.
+You will start specialising in your second year through optional modules, and in your third year you have a free choice from a wide range of topics: currently students choose eight from over forty optional modules - one of the widest selections in the UK, if not the world.
+Modules may change slightly depending on the year, but some that have been on offer in the past include: Mathematical Finance: An Introduction to Option Pricing; Dynamical Systems; Methods for Data Science; Special Relativity and Electromagnetism; Stochastic Simulation; Algebraic Combinatorics; Geometry of Curves and Surfaces; amongst many others.